Large Language Models of Code Fail at Completing Code with Potential Bugs: Detailed Case Studies

 \section{Detailed Case Studies}

-For the case studies, We use the synthetic \buggyHumanEval dataset for a controlled study.
+For the case studies, We use the synthetic \buggyHumanEval dataset for our study.
 We use \codegenlarge as the completion model throughout this section as it achieved the best \bCC performance overall.
-We surface interesting \bCC examples by comparing pass rates for clean and buggy prefixes.
-For example, some prefixes may be easily completed by the LM when clean (i.e., high pass rate), but potentially zero pass rate when buggy.
-Other examples may have non-zero pass rate meaning that the LM is able to adapt to the potential bug in the prefix and yield a correct solution.
-One observation that was observed uniformly about this study is that prefixes with potential bugs typically lead to lower pass rates, even when those rates were non-zero, suggesting that for these prefixes, the LM has to work harder to find a correct solution.
+We surface interesting \bCC examples by comparing pass rates for reference and buggy prefixes.
+For example, the \codellm may easily complete some reference prefixes (\ie{} high pass rate) but potentially fails with buggy prefixes (zero pass rate).
+Other examples may have a non-zero pass rate, meaning that the \codellm can adapt to the \pobug in the prefix and yield a correct solution.
+One observation that was observed uniformly about this study is that prefixes with \pobugs typically lead to lower pass rates, even when those were non-zero.
+This suggests that for these prefixes, the \codellm has to make more effort to find a correct solution.